vusec/inspectre-gadget/README.md

 This is the official repository for the InSpectre Gadget tool.

-This code has been developed as part of our "InSpectre Gadget" paper, which is currently under submission.
-Access is limited to interested parties until embargo is lifted.
+This code has been developed as part of our "InSpectre Gadget" paper (accepted at 33rd USENIX Security Symposium 2024).

 **Disclaimer**